 Notifications are a great way to send an email whenever a client books an appointment using your WordPress form.
 This makes the client booking experience easier since you can reach out right away.

-In fact, unless you disable this feature, whenever someone goes through the booking process and books an appointment on your site, you’ll get a notification about it through your WordPress booking plugin.
+In fact, unless you disable this feature, whenever someone goes through the booking process on your site, you’ll get a notification about it through your WordPress booking plugin.

 For help with this step, check out our documentation on how to set up form notifications in WordPress.